 Entrepreneurs: Rebecca Rescate

-The CitiKitty Toilet Training Kit uses a proven, disappearing litter box technique that has successfully toilet trained cats for decades and is endorsed by veterinarians and cat behaviorists.
+The CitiKitty Toilet Training Kit is based on the disappearing litter box, a proven technique that is endorsed by cat behaviorists and veterinarians and has successfully toilet trained cats for decades and.

-The CitiKitty Training Seat sits just under your toilet seat to train healthy cats that are 3 months and older.
+The CitiKitty Training Seat trains healthy cats that are 3 months and older and it sits just under your toilet seat.
 All you do is flush.
 No more buying expensive litter.
 No more cleaning dusty litter boxes.

 Their specially-designed patent-pending training seat and easy-to-follow instructions help your cat transition to the toilet.